Sijder/xanzas_lotd/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- The Phoenix Flavor by Phoenix - General ideas and awesomesauce derived therefrom
+- Darkladylexy and her team - for creating this incredible guide and allowing me to create this fork
-- Lotus by erri120 - Repository template and NPC visuals
+- erri120 & jdsmith2816 - Repository template
-- Total - Being a really helpful guy.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
-- KentuckyFriedCrusade - Thanks for the great work on the main menu and dark mode ui!!

 ## Contact